jackmaden/philosophybreak/src/pages/articles/nietzsches-perspectivism-what-does-objective-truth-really-mean/index.md

 There are truths among humans, perhaps even truths shared by all beings in the universe, but such truths are never _disinterested_ or purely _Objective_, for they are contextually dependent on (and only relevant to) various compatible cognitions.

+For instance, it is a fact from the point of view of our best and most objective science that the Earth goes round the Sun.
+But science investigates the world it’s possible for human beings to comprehend.
+The world it’s possible for human beings to comprehend is not necessarily all there is.

+Suppose there are beings who do not experience the universe in three dimensions — maybe they see it in two dimensions, or nine.
+Suppose there are beings who do not experience time in a linear fashion like we do.
+Such beings would likely have a totally different science to us.
+Maybe to them it would make no sense to say the Earth goes round the Sun.

+The point of perspectivism, interpreted thus, is that all of our ‘objective truths’ must be qualified with ‘from the human perspective’, even if it that seems unnecessarily pedantic.
+We experience the cosmos in a particular way, so our truths are true only for that way of experiencing the cosmos.

-For instance, 2+2=4 is true for beings who have notions of number and addition; it is irrelevant for anything that doesn’t.
+2+2=4 is true for beings who have notions of number and addition; it is irrelevant for anything that doesn’t.
 As Clark writes:

 >Perspectivism amounts to the claim that we cannot and need not justify our beliefs by paring them down to a set of unquestionable beliefs all rational beings must share.
 This means that all justification is contextual, dependent on other beliefs held unchallengeable for the moment, but themselves capable of only a similarly contextual justification.